aamckennapro/42Projects/01. Web Server/RESEARCH.md

 Boy howdy this is my research document for Project 1, the Web Server.
 I've never built a web server, but I sure have been interested in them.

-NGINX was recommended for inspiration, which is written in C, and here's that [source code](https://github.com/nginx/nginx).
+NGINX was recommended for inspiration, which is written in C, and here's that [source code](https://github.com/nginx/nginx). nginx is written in a way such that it works through the command prompt, or terminal.
+This is incredibly helpful as I have no need to create a GUI.

 [What is HTTP/2?](https://kinsta.com/learn/what-is-http2/)